fr13ndly-alien/fr13ndly-alien/README.md

 - 👋 Hi, I’m Henry Le
-- 👀 I’m not a developer, also not a hecker :v
+- 👀 Software engineer at Extreme Reach

 <!---
 fr13ndly-alien/fr13ndly-alien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.